kodyrouse/deep-clone.js/README.md

 - ~4.5X faster compared to ```JSON.parse(JSON.stringify(testObject))``` (Chrome)

 # Side Note
 deep-clone.js relies on ES6 syntax.
-Please ensure you are using either [Webpack](https://webpack.js.org) or [Babel.io](https://babeljs.io) to have full support in all browser versions!
+Please ensure you are using [Babel.io](https://babeljs.io) to have full browser support!

 # Use
-To deep clone an object or an array, pass it into to ```DeepClone.clone(object)``` like so:
+To deep clone an object or an array, pass it into to ```deepClone(object)``` like so:

 ```
 var testObject = {